redbooth/teambox/README.md

 Teambox Project Manager
 ================================

+*THIS PROJECT IS IN AN EARLY PHASE AND ISN'T NOT READY FOR DEPLOYMENT*.
+*THIS PROJECT IS IN AN EARLY PHASE AND ISN'T NOT READY FOR DEPLOYMENT*.
-THIS PROJECT IS IN AN EARLY PHASE AND ISN'T NOT READY FOR DEPLOYMENT.
+*THIS PROJECT IS IN AN EARLY PHASE AND ISN'T NOT READY FOR DEPLOYMENT*.

 For any questions, contact us at pablo@teambox.com

 Teambox is a project management software built on Ruby on Rails,